Ghozayel/Lextale/README.md

 ## Functions and Arguments

-lex() the current argument for this function in this version must include 120 data points, i.e. of 2 paericipants to run the %correctAV scoring analysis.
+lex() the current argument for this function in this version must be a tibble of at least 4 variables; ids, type(word/nonword),correct(0/1) & answer(0/1).

 ## Installation